-U.S. Methodists Consider What Comes Next After Disagreements Over LGBT Clergy
+After Disagreements Over LGBTQ Clergy, U.S. Methodists Move Closer To Split

 What happens next, however, is unclear.
 Global UMC delegates will convene again in May 2020, and progressive leaders could introduce new legislation to reverse actions taken at the February conference.
 Delegates to the 2020 conference were chosen at the recently completed regional meetings, and tallies suggest that progressive slates gained ground.

-Due to declining UMC membership in the United States, however, the U.S. representation at the upcoming conference will be reduced.
+Owing to declining UMC membership in the United States, however, the U.S. representation at the upcoming conference will be reduced.
 Methodist congregations are growing steadily in Africa and Asia, where views on marriage and sexuality are far more conservative, and those churches will see their delegate shares grow.

-"To be sure, centrists/progressives did well in the recent elections," says Rev. Walter Fenton, a leader of the Wesleyan Covenant Association (WCA), a Methodist group that advocates for the conservative church perspective.
+"To be sure, centrists, progressives did well in the recent elections," says the Rev. Walter Fenton, a leader of the Wesleyan Covenant Association, a Methodist group that advocates for the conservative church perspective.
 "But we believe that is short of what they need to reverse a church that is increasingly driven by a diverse body of delegates elected in regions around the world."

-The prospect for repealing the UMC ban on LGBT clergy and same sex weddings is remote enough that some progressive leaders are warning against a legislative strategy.
+The prospect for repealing the UMC ban on LGBTQ clergy and same-sex weddings is remote enough that some progressive leaders are warning against a legislative strategy.

-"The problem with legislation is that we are putting our emotional and spiritual lives in the hands of a system that is broken," Bishop Bickerton cautioned in his "State of the Church" sermon at the New York conference.
+"The problem with legislation is that we are putting our emotional and spiritual lives in the hands of a system that is broken," Bickerton cautioned in his "State of the Church" sermon at the New York conference.
 "It is time for a new model and a fresh way.
 It must be a way that provides a pathway for those who embrace a more traditional conservative approach to ministry and also provides another pathway for full inclusion of all God's children."

 The creation of separate pathways for conservative and progressive churches would be a complicated endeavor.
-The February UMC General Conference approved measures that would allow churches to "disaffiliate" from the denomination without giving up their property or assets, but they would still be required to cover their share of the denomination's unfunded pension liabilities for retired clergy, among other costs, and they would have to continue those payments for a year following disaffililation.
+The February UMC General Conference approved measures that would allow churches to "disaffiliate" from the denomination without giving up their property or assets, but they would still be required to cover their share of the denomination's unfunded pension liabilities for retired clergy, among other costs, and they would have to continue those payments for a year following disaffiliation.

-Moreover, two-thirds of a church's membership would have to approve a church exit, a requirement that would be hard to meet in those churches where congregants are divided on LGBT-related issues.
-The exiting church would also need the approval of a majority of the delegates in its regional conference.
+Moreover, two-thirds of a church's membership would have to approve a church exit, a requirement that would be hard to meet in those churches where congregants are divided on LGBTQ-related issues.
+The exiting church would also need the approval of a majority of the members in its regional conference.

 At this point, it is not even clear whether it would be the conservative or the progressive churches that would be most inclined to leave.
-While the "traditionalists" prevailed at the February meeting and appear to have the delegate strength to prevail again at the next global meeting, they are clearly in the minority among U.S. churches, and with attitudes on LGBT issues moderating in the United States, the conservatives are losing clout.
+While the "traditionalists" prevailed at the February meeting and appear to have the delegate strength to prevail again at the next global meeting, they are clearly in the minority among U.S. churches, and with attitudes on LGBTQ issues moderating in the United States, the conservatives are losing clout.

-WCA leaders, already organizing a UMC splinter group, estimate that nearly three-fourths of the 2020 General Conference delegates elected at this month's regional meetings are in centrist or progressive camps, and it is the WCA that is pushing hardest for a clean UMC division.
+Wesleyan Covenant Association leaders, already organizing a UMC splinter group, estimate that nearly three-fourths of the 2020 General Conference delegates elected at this month's regional meetings are in centrist or progressive camps, and it is the WCA that is pushing hardest for a clean UMC division.

-At the February General Conference, conservatives rejected a compromise "One Church" plan that would have allowed local congregations to decide on their own whether to accommodate same sex marriages and allow the ordination of LGBT clergy.
+At the February General Conference, conservatives rejected a compromise "One Church" plan that would have allowed local congregations to decide on their own whether to accommodate same-sex marriages and allow the ordination of LGBTQ clergy.

-Rev. Baker, a WCA leader in the Baltimore Washington region, opposed the plan as unrealistic.
+Baker, a WCA leader in the Baltimore-Washington region, opposed the plan as unrealistic.

-"Behind those [LGBT-related] distinctions is a deep theological divide," he says, "over how we see the scriptures, how we read them, how we interpret them.
+"Behind those [LGBTQ-related] distinctions is a deep theological divide," he says, "over how we see the Scriptures, how we read them, how we interpret them.
 We start in different places, and we end up in different places.
 We've built ourselves as [a place] where you can believe a lot of things and still feel at home here.
 We put belonging before dogma.
 But when an organization fails to have any unifying principles it has a hard time finding itself."

-To progressive UMC leaders like Rev. Gaines-Cirelli, the conservatives' rejection of the One Church plan showed that they are the faction pushing for dissolution.
+To progressive UMC leaders like Gaines-Cirelli, the conservatives' rejection of the One Church plan showed that they are the faction pushing for dissolution.

 "We tried to stay in connection with those folk," she says.
 "They said, 'We're not interested.'
 And so there is a sense that something needs to change."